#LibkaGirlsTakeEurope | Part 2 – London Bound!

 Kristen decided we shouldn’t leave London without a travel treat, so she picked up a box of colorful and delicious macaroons at Fortnum & Mason, an upmarket department store in Piccadilly.

-With a heart full of memories and our bags packed up, we say “Cheerio!” (friendly way of saying goodbye) Be sure to subscribe to our blog so you don’t miss the next stop on our journey – Budapest! – or any of our other posts!
+So with a heart full of memories and our bags packed up, we said “Cheerio!” (friendly way of saying goodbye) to London!

 *All travel photos in this post were used with permission from Lori Libka & Kristen Dang.